SantiagoDevRel/Metana/Week13/Uniswap/OptimalSwap.md

     f = trading fee
     a = amount token A I have
     b = ? amount token B i need
-    s = ? amount token A we will swap for B
+    s = ? amount token A we will swap foA B

     K = A * B